jimjamdev/ag-test/README.md

 # Notes
 Never got the socket thing running for backend, but using quite a clean setup with RKT Query with polling, so you get updates across tabs.
 The local-1 version uses localstorage and a sync plugin if you're interested.

+Take a look at another test to see one with a bit more components and sass https://github.com/jimmyjamieson/carma-movies

 # SetUp
 - Nextjs
 - Typescript